icssc/AntAlmanac/README.md

     pnpm dev
     ```

-8. View the local website at http://localhost:3000.
+8. View the local website at the URL printed in your terminal (by default http://localhost:3000).
    As you make changes to the application, those changes will be automatically reflected on the local website with hot reloading.

 ### Additional Commands